What is sales intelligence? Definition, tools & trends

 In short, sales intelligence helps teams work smarter, not harder.
 Let’s explore the specific advantages when comparing sales intelligence to more manual ways of gathering important prospect and customer details.

-Sales is a science, with advanced tools that help leaders to gain a more accurate picture of the pipeline and sellers to better understand how their efforts drive outcomes.
-But the art of properly engaging customers through personalized interactions is still a valuable skill.
-In fact, 80% of customers are more likely to purchase from a company that offers personalized experiences.
+Sales is a science, with advanced tools that help leaders gain a more accurate picture of the pipeline and sellers to better understand how their efforts drive outcomes.
+But the art of properly engaging customers through personalized interactions remains a valuable skill.
+Research from Epsilon found that 80% of customers are more likely to purchase from a company that offers personalized experiences.

 Personalization requires clean, accurate data that helps you identify decision makers, access relevant buying signals, and determine how your solution can solve specific pain points.
 Sales intelligence helps reps do just that, with up-to-date information that effectively guides a more personalized sales strategy.